Verónico Cruz (film): Plot

-The film is set in the mid 1970s and ends at the time of the 1982 Falklands War between the United Kingdom and Argentina.
+The film is set in the mid-1970s and ends at the time of the 1982 Falklands War between the United Kingdom and Argentina.

 Verónico Cruz (Gonzalo Morales) is a poor indigenous Argentine shepherd boy who lives in the desolate and harsh Andean highlands.
 He lives in Chorcán, a small hamlet in the Jujuy Province.

 One day Mr. Lehrer (Juan José Camero) arrives in Chorcán to take the job as the new school teacher.
 Verónico comes to idolise his new teacher, who is also known as el maestro as a sign of respect and affection.

 At one point in the film el maestro takes Verónico on his first road trip to San Salvador de Jujuy, the capital of the Jujuy Province, to look for Verónico's father, who the boy has never met.
 While there Lehrer is interrogated harshly by government authorities and discovers Castulo Cruz is considered a subversive by the military and that he probably has become a desaparecido.

 As Verónico Cruz learns about the outside world from his teacher, so too does Lehrer come to understand and appreciate the indigenous people who live in northwest rural Argentina and their history.

 Lehrer, near the end of the film, is given a promotion and leaves Verónico's small village to teach at a larger school far away.

 However, the warm relationship between el maestro and Verónico ends after Verónico joins the navy and Argentine troops invade the Falkland Islands.

-El maestro later gets a letter from Verónico, that he is serving at the ARA Belgrano as a crewman, at the same time that he gets news that the ARA Belgrano has been sunk by a British submarine.
+El maestro later gets a letter from Verónico, that he is serving at the ARA General Belgrano as a crewman, at the same time that he gets news that the ARA Genera Belgrano has been sunk by a British submarine.